TheOpenSpaceProgram/osp-magnum/README.md

 ### Execution
 So far, a small CLI is implemented in main.cpp for development purposes.
 This is not a permanent solution.

-When executed, it creates a `Universe` and starts listening for commands through stdin.
-When it gets the *start* command, it creates an `OSPMagnum`, loads a bunch of resources, then creates a `SatActiveArea` to view the `Universe`.
+When executed, it creates a `Universe`, does some configuring, and starts listening for commands through stdin.

+When the CLI gets the *start* command, it creates an `OSPMagnum`, loads a bunch of resources if not done so already, then creates a `SatActiveArea` for `OSPMagnum` to view the universe through.

 ### Application classes